-This annual financial metrics report ("Report") is filed by NY Green Bank ("NYGB"), a division of the New York State Energy and Research Development Authority ("NYSERDA"), with the New York State Public Service Commission (the "Commission") pursuant to the Metrics, Reporting & Evaluation Plan (version 3.1) filed with the Commission on May 2, 2022 (the "Metrics Plan").
+This Annual Financial Metrics Report ("Report") is filed by NY Green Bank ("NYGB"), a division of the New York State Energy and Research Development Authority ("NYSERDA"), with the New York State Public Service Commission (the "Commission") pursuant to the Metrics, Reporting & Evaluation Plan (Version 3.1) filed with the Commission on May 2, 2022 (the "Metrics Plan").
+1

-The purpose of this Report is to provide information of NYGB's financial performance in its most recent fiscal year (April 1 through March 31, "FY").
-In addition to annual metrics defined in the Metrics Plan, this report incorporates NYGB's audited annual financial statements for FY 2021 - 22 in Schedule 1, including management discussion and analysis and all notes to the financial statements.
+The purpose of this Report is to provide information of NYGB's financial performance in its most recent fiscal year, from April 1, 2022, through March 31, 2023 ("FY 2022 - 23").
+In addition to annual metrics defined in the Metrics Plan, this report incorporates NYGB's audited annual financial statements for FY 2022 - 23 in Schedule 1, including Management Discussion and Analysis ("MD&A") and all notes to the financial statements.

-During the FY ended March 31, 2022, NYGB continued its focus on execution and asset management across all aspects of its clean energy and sustainable infrastructure investment business.
-NYGB has received over \$5.7 billion in investment proposals from Inception through March 31, 2022.
-Its Active Pipeline was \$426.3 million as of March 31, 2022, and remains diversified across technology, location, and end-user segments.
-During FY 2021 - 22, NYGB closed 17 new transactions totaling \$437.8 million.
-Through March 31, 2022, NYGB's overall sustainable infrastructure investments since Inception totaled \$1.7 billion, facilitating clean energy development in New York State ("NYS" or the "State") with an aggregate estimated total project costs in the range of \$3.5 to \$4.5 billion.
-At March 31, 2022, NYGB's Current Portfolio was \$736.3 million.
+During FY 2022 - 23, NYGB continued its focus on execution and asset management across all aspects of its clean energy and sustainable infrastructure investment business.
+NYGB has received over \$6.4 billion in investment proposals from Inception 2 through March 31, 2023.
+Its Active Pipeline was \$405.3 million as of March 31, 2023, and remains diversified across technology, location, and end-user segments.

+During FY 2022 - 23, NYGB committed \$252 million across 16 transactions to investments within the State's clean energy and sustainable infrastructure markets, exceeding its goal of \$225 million.
+22% of NYGB's commitments over the period from January 1, 2020, to March 31, 2023, are expected to benefit disadvantaged communities ("DACs"), including \$85 million of commitments made during FY 2022 - 23.
+NYGB also made progress on its 2025 public commitment targets to deploy capital into affordable housing, building decarbonization, clean transportation, and energy storage technologies, including closing its first transaction incentivizing the widespread adoption of electric vehicles.
+During the third quarter of FY 2022 - 23 (October 1, 2022, to December 31, 2022), NYGB had its second strongest quarter since inception, closing nine transactions, representing more than \$188 million in capital commitments.
+Through March 31, 2023, NYGB's overall sustainable infrastructure investments since Inception totaled \$1.9 billion, facilitating clean energy development in New York State ("NYS" or the "State") with an aggregate estimated total project costs of \$5.5 billion.
+At March 31, 2023, NYGB's Current Portfolio was \$857.5 million, across a variety of technology types, resulting in the most diversified portfolio NYGB has managed to date.